d0tTino/GeneCoder/docs/usage.md

 The GUI exposes encoding options, error correction choices and displays metrics and analysis plots.

+### Constraint Fix Suggestions

+Both the CLI `analyze` command and the GUI provide simple suggestions when a sequence falls outside the 40-60% GC range or exceeds the default homopolymer limit.
+After running `genecoder analyze`, a log entry shows the GC content and maximum homopolymer length of an adjusted sequence.
+The GUI displays a "Suggested fix" message beneath the encoding status when applicable.

 The **Visualizer** tab embeds a dedicated React/Three.js frontend.
 It renders the sequence in 3D with orbit controls, overlays for
 [GC content](glossary.md#gc-content) and